a-hamdi/IslamicTranslator/README.md

 ## Acknowledgements

-- Special thanks to the AhmedBaset : https://github.com/AhmedBaset/hadith-json for providing the json files!
+- Special thanks to the AhmedBaset : https://github.com/AhmedBaset/hadith-json for providing the english-arabic json files!
 - Built using the [Google Gemini API](https://developers.generativeai.google/).

 ---